 - “I then returned to Charleston—making a route of about 1600 miles; and thence by water to Philadelphia—In this route, by reason of the unfavourable season of the year, I was unable to procure scarce anything but specimens.
 Of these, a few perhaps are new; but several are spoiled with dampness, &c.
 I designed forwarding the most curious; but through hurry left them at home; that is, thirty miles west of Philadelphia, from whence I now write.
 However, they shall be forwarded by another opportunity.

-- “Notwithstanding the great fatigue, the danger, and expense in travelling, I have in contemplation a second, and yet more extensive route.”
+- “Notwithstanding the great fatigue, the danger, and expense in travelling, I have in contemplation a second, and yet more extensive route.” back up to History

 - Marshall, Moses, November 10, 1791, letter to Sir Joseph Banks (Darlington 1849: 565)

 - “My attention has been diverted considerably, this summer, from botanical pursuits.
 I have, therefore, no specimens collected, having observed nothing new, except the small one inclosed.

 - “The leaf you enclosed, desiring a specimen, is, I believe, a species of Ophrys, say hyemalis.
 I could not procure a flowering stem.